 Questionable posters/photographs; the taping of banners or posters to any walls in the building; confetti; candles are prohibited.
 Floral arrangements are allowable, but must be removed upon the completion of the event.
 Live music is permissible; however, you will be held responsible for use of the sound equipment within building and are expected to follow guidelines for such usage.
 Decorations/signage may not be affixed to the walls, hung from the ceilings, or attached to Center surfaces by tape, glue or any other adhesive, or pushpins on fabric walls.

 Support equipment and materials may be delivered to the School (1640 Cumberland Ave) with advance notice to the Center.
 However, the School will not be liable for any equipment or materials left in the building.

 We suggest that your program announcements or confirmation materials include information about parking, food service, and School facilities (including that the building is smoke-free) so that your participants will know what to expect when they arrive at the School.
 It is also suggested that you inform your participants that University energy policy may result in room temperatures variation.
 It is recommended that participants dress in layers and bring a sweater/jacket.

 The University of Tennessee strives to provide accessible facilities to meeting attendees.
 Advance notice of individuals with a disability is the best way to ensure specific needs are accommodated and UT Disability Services can assist you with this.
 Your group agrees that it shall comply with the Americans with Disabilities Act regarding your activities related to your event.
 You will be responsible for providing any and all auxiliary aids and services to allow your attendees to have full and equal access to your event.

-In the event of adverse weather conditions, if the University of Tennessee is closed due to adverse weather, the Center will be closed as well.
-If the University remains open but conditions warrant, the Center may delay opening, close early or close operations entirely.
+In the event of adverse weather conditions, if the University of Tennessee is closed due to adverse weather, the School will be closed as well.
+If the University remains open but conditions warrant, the School may delay opening, close early or close operations entirely.